Drag Reducing Agents Market Size and Share

 Geography Analysis

-Asia-Pacific is the fastest-growing region at 7.20% CAGR through 2030 thanks to China’s long-haul gas grid expansion and India’s import-pipeline build-out.
+Asia-Pacific is one of the fastest-growing regions through 2031 thanks to China’s long-haul gas grid expansion and India’s import-pipeline build-out.
 Local chemical firms leverage technology licensing, such as Indian Oil’s XtraFlo, to reduce reliance on imports while tailoring formulations to regional crudes.
 Government support for strategic energy corridors pairs capital funding with efficiency mandates, embedding drag reducing agents into project specifications from day one.
 As networks mature, demand transitions from commissioning volumes to continuous optimisation, mirroring the North American lifecycle.

 Europe exhibits flat but resilient consumption driven by strict environmental rules that favor bio-degradable or nano-dispersed products.
+South America is expected to be the fastest growing region at 5.48% through 2031.
 Heavy-oil exporters in the Middle East and selective African and South American nations deploy high-performance DRAs on export pipelines to maintain flow rates amid rising viscosity blends.
 These corridors often pair chemical solutions with pump station upgrades, creating hybrid demand cycles that stabilise global supplier order books.

 Drag Reducing Agents Market CAGR (%), Growth Rate by Region